 What we do

 We are the customer service center for development and construction, which combines all services associated with permitting and property development, such as planning, zoning, development review, and building inspection services for all of unincorporated Hillsborough County.
 All of our services are accessed online, including permit and application submittals, zoning inquiries, and natural resources inquiries.
-Individuals needing assistance with the submittal of online documents may visit the Development Services Tech Center at 319 Pierce St. in downtown Tampa.
+Individuals needing assistance navigating our processes or with the submittal of online documents may visit the Development Services Tech Center on the 16th Floor of County Center (601 E Kennedy Blvd) in downtown Tampa.

 The Development Process and Your CommunityThe development process in Hillsborough County typically follows a 3-step process.
 Depending on the proposed project and property, the process may begin at different stages of the process.
 Each project is unique and so the accompanying process may vary.